chakrabortymlab/GALORE/3_VariantDiscovery/README.md

 **3.3 Variant Calling with Read Mapping**
    Map sequencing reads, call SNPs and structural variants, and compare with alignment-based findings.

+**3.4 Intersecting Variants with Genes**
+   Filter variant calls to isolate mutations that intersect genes linked to visible phenotypes.

-**3.4 Visualizing Variants in IGV**
+**3.5 Visualizing Variants in IGV**
-   Load BAM and VCF files into IGV and visually validate SNPs, deletions, and duplications.
+   Load BAM files into IGV and visually validate SNPs and SVs.

-**3.5 Interpreting Variants**
+**3.6 Interpreting Variants**
    Integrate results across approaches to build evidence for candidate variants.